-This draft public technical report has been prepared for public consultation by Energy Safe Victoria (ESV) pursuant to the objectives, powers and functions conferred on it by The Electricity Safety Act 1998 (Act).
+This public technical report has been prepared by Energy Safe Victoria (ESV) pursuant to the objectives, powers and functions conferred on it by The Electricity Safety Act 1998 (the Act).

 Specifically, this report provides a summary of the detailed technical review undertaken by ESV into the Wood Pole Management policies and practices of Powercor following the investigations into the state of power poles in the South West Region of Victoria.
-ESV welcomes comment and feedback on this draft report.

-This report has been endorsed by the Director of Energy Safety in Victoria.
+This report has been endorsed by the Acting Director of Energy Safety in Victoria.

-Authorised and published by Energy Safe Victoria Melbourne December 2019
+Authorised and published by Energy Safe Victoria Melbourne March 2020

-© Copyright State of Victoria 2018
+© Copyright State of Victoria 2020